tdchoi7/Shiny_App_Project/README.md

   - ui.R
   - server.R

-The dataset is from https://www.kaggle.com/andrewmvd/heart-failure-clinical-data/ and was pre-cleaned
+The pre-cleaned dataset is from https://www.kaggle.com/andrewmvd/heart-failure-clinical-data/